 1. Put on the Right Protective Attire

-Commence the entire process by putting on the right protective gears.
+Commence the entire process by putting on the right protective gear.
 Oil-based paints are generally harmful.
 They exude some strong stench which may cause cancer when inhaled repeatedly for a prolonged duration of time.
 This is why you have to put on some gas mask.

 Because the paint hardens on the skin and clothes, you want to shield these two portions of your body from them.
 To do so, you have to put on a pair of gloves and overall.
 The former will shield your hands from direct contact with the paints whereas the latter will safeguard your clothes from the same dangers.

 2. Pour the Paint in the Container

 Next, proceed to pour the paint into the container.
-Before tackling this procedure, estimate the quantity of the paint you might need for the given task.
+Before tackling this procedure, estimate the quantity of paint you might need for the given task.
 Choose a container that is large enough to accommodate that much paint.